Ell-716/Movie_Project/README.md

 - 🎲 **Random Movie**: Get a random movie suggestion from your collection.
 - 🔍 **Search Movie**: Quickly search for a movie by title or other criteria.
 - ⭐ **Movies Sorted by Rating**: View movies sorted based on their ratings.
-- 📅 **Movies Sorted by Year**: View movies sorted by their release years.
+- 📅 **Movies Sorted by Year**: View movies sorted based on their release years.
 - 🎞️ **Filter Movies**: Filter your movie collection based on different criteria.
 - 🌐 **Generate Website**: Create a static website to showcase your movie collection.
+- 🎬 **IMDb Links**: Click on the movie poster to be redirected to the movie's page on IMDb for more details.
 ## Technologies Used

 - **Python**: The main programming language used for development.